tlslink/sslcon/README.md

 ## APIs

-The full VPN workflow test is currently only available under Linux, You can use any WebSocket tool to test the [API](https://github.com/dtlslink/vpnagent/blob/main/rpc/rpc.go).
+You can use any WebSocket tool to test the [API](https://github.com/tlslink/vpnagent/blob/main/rpc/rpc.go).

 ws://127.0.0.1:6210/rpc